DainsleifMains/PartnerManager/README.md

 - Manage Roles

 The partner management bot role must also be ranked higher than the partner role for your server.

+## Required Intents
+In order to synchronize the partner role, the Guild Members intent must be configured.